My Account

 Austria

-Typical Austria.
+Tucked between the Blue Danube and green hills sits the charming village of Grein.
+It's primarily known for its castle, which has been towering over the river for 500 years.
+The former hunting castle features a knights' hall, stone theater lined with Renaissance-era pebbles from the river, and diamond vault.
+Grein is also home to Austria's oldest still-active theater, which is filled with oddities, like locking front-row seats, a curtained-off toilet right in the theater so audience members wouldn't miss the performance, and a "jail seat" where prisoners could watch the show through a window!Typical Austria.
 The rococo theatre in Grein was built in 1793 solely to provide a little diversion for the guests passing through.
 It is located in the middle of the enchanted old town and is still preserved.
 Its wooden hall is situated in today’s town hall.
 You have to have seen it.
 And then there is Greinsburg Castle with its maritime museum.
 A perfect overview of the history of navigation on the Danube!

-Our ship on the river danube
+Sail the river danube

 Riverside Mozart

 The Riverside Mozart is an exceptional phenomenon.
-As one of the most luxury river cruise ships on the Danube, and certainly the most well-appointed, she knows – just like her famous namesake – how to captivate and constantly surprise her guests.
+As one of the most luxurious river cruise ships on the Danube, and certainly the most well-appointed, she knows – just like her famous namesake – how to captivate and constantly surprise her guests.

 More to explore